Japan–Soviet Union relations: 1925–1930: Quiet cooperation

 The early years following the establishment of diplomatic relation were characterized by calm, which was mainly the result of the partial restraint in the expansionist policies of the Japanese Empire prior to 1931, as well as the Soviet need to maintain trade and the temporary deterioration in Sino-Soviet relations around the period of the Sino-Soviet war in 1929.

-Already in 1925, immediately following the establishment of relations, the Japanese government withdrew its forces from the northern part of Sakhalin, captured by the Japanese army during the Siberian intervention.
+In 1925, immediately following the establishment of relations, the Japanese government withdrew its forces from the northern part of Sakhalin, captured by the Japanese army during the Siberian intervention.

+Following the restoration of diplomatic relations in 1925, the Soviet Embassy in Japan became the point of contact between Communist International (Comintern) and Japanese socialist revolutionaries.
+The Soviet Union and the Comintern provided financial support to the Japanese Communist Party and encouraged Japanese revolutionaries to study at the Communist University of the Toilers of the East in Moscow.
+Due to the Japanese Peace Preservation Law of 1925, the communist movement in Japan was heavily repressed, forcing many members to operate from abroad (such as in China or the United States) or face arrest.
+Sanzō Nosaka represented the JCP within the Comintern, spending time in Moscow before eventually aiding the Chinese Communist Party during World War II.

 An important step during this period was the conclusion on January 23, 1928, of a Soviet-Japanese Fishery agreement, which permitted Japanese nationals to fish in the waters of the Pacific Ocean adjacent to the Soviet coastline.
 Ratifications were exchanged in Tokyo on May 23, 1928.
 The agreement was registered in League of Nations Treaty Series on September 5, 1928.

+The USSR had approached Japan several times with proposals for a non-aggression pact, but Japan viewed these proposals unfavorably and prioritized the conclusion of treaties of commerce and resolution of outstanding economic issues.
+Prime Minister Tanaka Giichi deferred an early Soviet proposal of non-aggression pact, emphasizing that Japan’s priority was commerce and resolving economic issues.